qylAmber/CS-296-final-project/README.md

 4. east: go to the east of the current room

-5. sleep: when you are in ece-building, you can sleep, this will reset your
+5. sleep: when you are in ece-building, you can sleep, this will reset your hp to 100

+6. pick: you can pick the contents of the room in order to pass the game

+7. finish: when you are in the iken and have all the stuff needed, you can finish the game and this will let you quit

+8. study: when you are in siebal-center and you can study, this will costs you 20 hp

+9. take-exam: when you are in altgeld-hall, you can take exam and your hp will be 0 then (note: hp < 0 cannot take exam)

+10. get-info: you can get your current personal information

+11. get-stuff: when you have skytree-card, you can go to skytree to get the ticket (note: you can get your skytree-card from altgeld-hall)